makgabri/C01_Project/README.md

 2. Parsing Excel files
 3. Command Line

+In the fourth spinrt we completed:

+1. Created a Main Menu GUI
+2. Implemented Login into our GUI
+3. Implemented upload to our GUI
+4. Implemented Queries to TEQ and UTSC Staff

 From these sprints we have completed the following user stories:

 1. <U1> - As Sumit Kapal (a UTSC Staff), I would like to be able to create accounts for TEQ staff and organizations, so that they can access the system